Diverse group of people representing herpes prevalence in the population

 Healthcare professional explaining risk reduction strategies

-Consistent use of condoms and suppressive antivirals meaningfully reduces transmission risk.
+Consistent condom use and suppressive antivirals can meaningfully reduce transmission risk, but neither makes risk zero.

 📹 Video: How Herpes Transmission Actually Works